 Although the evidence base for the impact of diet and physical activity counseling on health outcomes has improved since the previous review, one limitation of the literature is that only a small proportion of trials had sufficient sample size and length of followup to explore the impact of their interventions on important health outcomes such as stroke, MI, and mortality.
 Continued long-term followup presents a valuable opportunity to assess the impact on these important outcomes.
+Data were also very limited on lifestyle counseling's impact on subjective well-being, which reflect health outcomes of great importance to patients.

 Another important limitation of this literature is the highly variable reporting of behavioral outcomes, particularly physical activity outcomes.
 The variability in specific measures used, as well as the general lack of reporting of behavioral outcomes in studies reporting intermediate outcomes, made it very difficult to understand the range of effects and to interpret the pooled effects.
-In addition, for dietary outcomes, it is difficult to understand the clinical importance of changes in a single aspect of diet, particularly in the area of fat consumption, because recommendations have changed over the past decades and controversy remains over the role of saturated fats in the development of heart disease.
-Given the importance of substitutions when modifying diet, validated measures of overall diet pattern would be a more valuable outcome; however, the field has not converged on a consistent measure of overall optimal diet pattern.
-The Healthy Eating Index (HEI), for example, is a validated measure of overall diet quality assessing alignment with the Dietary Guidelines for Americans, and is associated with all-cause, CVD, and cancer mortality.326 Yet, only two included studies reported this measure.^{97,} This field would benefit from establishing a set of core outcome measures of optimal diet and physical activity.
+In addition, for dietary outcomes, it is difficult to understand the clinical importance of changes in a single aspect of diet, particularly in the area of fat consumption, because recommendations have changed over the past decades and controversy remains over the role of saturated fats in the development of heart disease.^{318, 325} Given the importance of substitutions when modifying diet,21 validated measures of overall diet pattern would be a more valuable outcome; however, the field has not converged on a consistent measure of overall optimal diet pattern.
+The Healthy Eating Index (HEI), for example, is a validated measure of overall diet quality assessing alignment with the Dietary Guidelines for Americans, and is associated with all-cause, CVD, and cancer mortality.326 Yet, only two included studies reported this measure.^{97, 123} This field would benefit from establishing a set of core outcome measures of optimal diet and physical activity.